fermarsan/aixt/docs/Atmel/MH-ATtiny88/quickref.md

 import time { sleep_ms }  			// import the time module from the API
 import pin				        // import the pin module from the API

-pin.setup(1, pin.output)  			// configures pin number 1 as output
+pin.setup(1, output)  			// configures pin number 1 as output

 for {                     			//main loop of the code
 	pin.high(1)			        //pin high